Hamadwaheed/Bikehsare-/README.md

 # Bikehsare-
 ## Bikeshare Data Analysis

 #### This data consisted of over half a million entries regarding bikeshare user demographics, time, and location!
-The data set was provided by udacity and was one of many in the link that udcity proveded. this one in particular was for the years 2017-2018 and provided key insights into biking patterns.
+The data set was provided by Lyft and was one of the larger sets of data they had. this one in particular was for the years 2017-2018 and provided key insights into biking patterns.

 ## Summary of Findings